alex-kalinka-cruk/fgc_crispr_metadata_system/doc/README--sharepoint-metadata-system.md

     6. Analysis
     7. Comparison
     8. Comparison Sample
-3. Once you are happy that everything is there then approve all the new rows in each table (see ['Approving Multiple Entries'](#apprv) to speed this up).
+3. Once you are happy that everything is there then approve all the new rows in each table (see [Approving Multiple Entries](#apprv) to speed this up).
 4. Once approved, a new analysis config JSON file will be produced in the 'Output Files' section (see Navigation panel at the top).

 ## <a name="apprv"></a>Approving Multiple Entries